infolexa/bolt/README.md

 **A Simple Route Naming Convention**

 The only thing that Bolt requires in creating routes is their proper naming.
-Honeycomb needs to distiguish which routes are for Apps, Widgets, and Plugins.
+Bolt needs to distiguish which routes are for Apps, Widgets, and Plugins.

 Routes for Apps are accessible via the Main Request.